 - 1. If an employee has verbally or in writing given his or her consent to work, how can there be a question of forced labour?
 The formal consent of an employee does not always guarantee that the employee works voluntarily.
 For example, where consent to work has been given under the threat of violence, there can be no voluntary offer to work.
 Similarly, if a worker is induced by deceit, false promises or the confiscation of identity documents, they cannot be said to offer their work voluntarily and so are in forced labour. - 2.
 Does keeping personal documents during the term of employment count as forced labour?
 Only if workers cannot access these documents when they want to, or if they feel they cannot leave employment without risking the loss of these documents. - 3.
 Is compulsory overtime to meet production deadlines considered forced labour?
 Not if it stays within the limits set out by national legislation or collective agreements.
 Forced labour occurs if overtime exceeds the weekly or monthly limits allowed by law and is made compulsory (irrespective of the reason why).
-Overtime is also considered forced labour if workers are penalised, fined or threatened for refusing to do it (see COP 16 Working - 4.
+Overtime is also considered forced labour if workers are penalised, fined or threatened for refusing to do it (see COP 16 Working hours). - 4.
 If I am giving my workers full wages and benefits, can a forced labour problem ever arise?
-If a person is not free to leave his or her employment without threat or penalty, they are in forced labour regardless of whether or not you give them full wages or other forms of compensation. - employees and property.
+If a person is not free to leave his or her employment without threat or penalty, they are in forced labour regardless of whether or not you give them full wages or other forms of compensation. - 5.
+I hire security personnel and lock the doors of my workplace to prevent theft and protect the security of my employees and property.
 Is this considered forced labour?
 Not if workers can leave without threat or penalty and all work is performed voluntarily.
 The unreasonable restriction of movement by security personnel can indicate forced labour and so should be treated with caution.
-Make sure your security arrangements also comply with COP 13 Security.
+Make sure your